 - Send an email newsletter, not just hard-sell email marketing promotions

-- Tell customer stories – not just “good news” fluff, but real-life examples of how people overcome challenges or seize opportunities
+- Tell customer stories—not just “good news” fluff, but real-life human interest stories about how people overcame challenges or seize opportunities

 - Share customer and client pictures on your website